BLamy/RaptureXML-Java/README.md

 I don't think any more needs to be said.

-# Adding RaptureXML to Your Project #

-There's just a few simple steps:

-  * Copy the RaptureXML/RaptureXML folder into your own project and import "RXMLElement.h" somewhere (e.g., your PCH file).
-  * Link in libz.dylib to your target.
-  * Link in libxml2.dylib to your target.
-  * In your build settings, for the key "Header Search Paths", add "$(SDK_DIR)"/usr/include/libxml2

-RaptureXML supports ARC.
-In fact, it does so without a branch.
-The code automatically detects if ARC is being used in your project and compiles accordingly.
-You are free to use any version of LLVM or gcc as well!
-(Though you should be using LLVM by now.)

 # Getting Started #

 RaptureXML processes XML in two steps: load and path.
 This means that you first load the XML from any source you want such as file, data, string, or even from a URL.
 Then, you simply use its query language to find what you need.